h3xitsec/h3xrecon/docs/components/worker.md

 1. **Initialization**
    - Worker starts and connects to the message queue
-   - Subscribes to the "function.execute" subject
+   - Subscribes to the "recon.input" subject
    - Loads all available plugins

 2. **Message Processing**